Michael Caine: 1998–2014: Career resurgence

-Caine also starred multiple comedies during this time, including playing Austin's father in Austin Powers in Goldmember (2002).
+Caine also starred in multiple comedies during this time, including playing Austin's father in Austin Powers in Goldmember (2002).
 In 2003 he co-starred with Robert Duvall, and Haley Joel Osment in the family comedy Secondhand Lions.
 Caine played family elder Henry Lair in the 2004 film Around the Bend.
 Also in 2005, he played as Isabel's (Nicole Kidman) father in Bewitched alongside Will Ferrell and Shirley MacLaine.

-In 2005, he was cast as Bruce Wayne's butler Alfred Pennyworth in Batman Begins, the first movie in the new Batman film series known as The Dark Knight Trilogy.
+In 2005, he was cast as Bruce Wayne's butler Alfred Pennyworth in Batman Begins, the first film in the new Batman film series known as The Dark Knight Trilogy.
 In 2006, he appeared in Alfonso Cuaron's acclaimed dystopian drama Children of Men alongside Clive Owen and Julianne Moore as well as Nolan's mystery thriller The Prestige starring Hugh Jackman and Christian Bale.
 In 2007 he appeared in Flawless, and in 2008 and 2012 he reprised his role as Alfred in Christopher Nolan's critically acclaimed Batman sequels The Dark Knight and The Dark Knight Rises as well as starring in the British drama Is Anybody There?, which explores the final days of life.
 It was reported by Empire magazine that Caine had said that Harry Brown (released on 13 November 2009) would be his last lead role.
-Caine later clarified that he had no intention of retiring, stating that "You don’t retire in this business; the business retires you."
+Caine later clarified that he had no intention of retiring, stating that "You don't retire in this business; the business retires you."

-2010s

 Caine appeared in Christopher Nolan's science fiction thriller Inception as Prof. Stephen Miles, Cobb's (Leonardo DiCaprio) mentor and father-in-law.
 The film was a financial and critical success, earning 8 Academy Award nominations including Best Picture.
 He voiced Finn McMissile in Pixar's 2011 film Cars 2 and also voiced a supporting role in the animated film Gnomeo & Juliet.
 He also starred in the 2012 film Journey 2: The Mysterious Island, as Josh Hutcherson's character's grandfather; the film also featured Dwayne Johnson and Vanessa Hudgens.
 Caine reprised his role as Alfred Pennyworth in the Batman sequel The Dark Knight Rises, which was released in July 2012.
 Caine later called The Dark Knight Trilogy, "one of the greatest things I have done in my life."
 In 2013, Caine appeared in the heist thriller Now You See Me starring alongside Jesse Eisenberg, Mark Ruffalo, Isla Fisher, Woody Harrelson, and Morgan Freeman.
 Caine played the role of Arthur Tressler, an insurance magnate and the Four Horsemen's sponsor.
 The film, despite receiving mixed reviews from critics, was a financial success at the box office and spawned a sequel, Now You See Me 2 (2016).
 He appeared in Nolan's 2014 science-fiction film Interstellar as Professor Brand, a high-ranking NASA scientist, ideator of Plan A, former mentor of Cooper and father of Amelia.
 The film starred Matthew McConaughey, Anne Hathaway, and Jessica Chastain.
 In 2015, Caine co-starred in Matthew Vaughn's action spy comedy Kingsman: The Secret Service starring Colin Firth, Taron Egerton, and Samuel L. Jackson.